 Saratoga Sand Plains Wildlife Management Area

-Saratoga Sand Plains Wildlife Management Area is open to the public throughout the year.
+Saratoga Sand Plains WMA is located in Wildlife Management Unit 5T.
+This WMA is open to the public throughout the year.
 Hunting, fishing and trapping are allowed in season in accordance with the Environmental Conservation Law and regulations on the state lands that make up the Wildlife Management Area and nearby lands owned by Saratoga County.

 Opportunities abound for people to gain a better understanding and appreciation of the biology and ecology of plant and animal species; the functioning of natural communities and ecosystems; and human interaction with, and use of, nature.
 DEC supports and promotes environmental educational opportunities for school groups, youth groups, and adults.

 A number of habitats and natural communities are found in the Saratoga Sand Plains, including deep water wetlands, rare pine barren vernal ponds, ephemeral wetlands in open areas, and oak-pine savannah - a natural community consisting of grass and wildflower meadows with scattered oak and pitch pine trees.

 In addition to the Karner blue butterfly other species of interest include the state-threatened species frosted elfin butterfly, and Blanding's turtle; the state-designated species of special concern eastern spadefoot toad, spotted turtle, and eastern hognose snake; and the prairie warblers - a designated species of greatest conservation need.
 Other wildlife species found here include deer, grouse, woodcock, grouse, and songbirds.

 Take Exit 16 of the Adirondack Northway (I-87).
 Turn east on Ballard Road - turn right if coming from the south or turn left if coming from the north.
 DEC maintain four parking areas associated with the Saratoga Sand Plains WMA/Wilton Wildlife Preserve & Park.